otherguy/alfred-airports-workflow/README.md

 ## Acknowledgements

-The following resources were used when creating this workflow.
+The following resources were used when creating this workflow:

 * The excellent [Alfred-Workflow](https://github.com/deanishe/alfred-workflow) python library by [Dean Jackson](https://github.com/deanishe).
 * The airport icon used in the workflow by [Freepik](http://www.freepik.com) and licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).
+* All the airport data from [ourairports.com](http://ourairports.com/).

+A big ♥️ _thank you_ to all creators!